-85. Using Lake Hamilton Waterway and Reserve
+90. Using Lake Hamilton Waterway and Reserve

-- (1) The requirement to obtain a permit to use Lake Hamilton Waterway and Reserve being the area described in the map in Schedule 1 applies where a person proposes to: - (a) swim outside the designated swimming area; - (b) use the Waterway or Reserve or any buildings or facilities on it with the result that the use will exclude others from use or access for the duration of the use; - (c) bring any motor powered model aircraft onto the Waterway and Reserve; - (d) bring any animals onto the Waterway and Reserve, except for a domestic pet on a leash; - (e) erect or place any building or structure on the Waterway and Reserve; or - (f) distribute any advertising material. - (2) A person using Lake Hamilton Waterway and Reserve must not: - (a) enter any restricted zone that is clearly identified; - (b) drive or ride any vehicle or bicycle or park any vehicle except in the areas set aside for that purpose; - (c) bring any glass bottles into the beach area or boat ramp area of the Reserve: - (d) bring any domestic pet into the beach area of the Reserve: - (e) drive, ride or operate any motorised vehicle on the bicycle track; or - (f) remove, alter, damage or shift any buoys, lake side markers, floats or lines secured to the Lake. - (3) Lake Hamilton Waterway usage is shared between non-powered and powered vessels as follows: - (a) Non-powered vessels may use the restricted area of Lake Hamilton at any time; - (b) Powered vessels may use Lake Hamilton at any time at a speed of 5 knots or less; - (c) All other usage times are set from time to time by Council resolution.
+- (1) The requirement to obtain a permit to use Lake Hamilton Waterway and Reserve being the area described in the map in Schedule 1 applies where a person proposes to: - (a) swim outside the designated swimming area; - (b) use the waterway or reserve or any buildings or facilities on it with the result that the use will exclude others from use or access for the duration of the use; - (c) bring any motor powered model aircraft onto the waterway and reserve; - (d) bring any animals onto the waterway and reserve, except for a domestic pet on a leash; - (e) erect or place any building or structure on the waterway and reserve; or - (f) distribute any advertising material. - (2) A person using Lake Hamilton Waterway and Reserve must not: - (a) enter any restricted zone that is clearly identified; - (b) drive or ride any vehicle or bicycle or park any vehicle except in the areas set aside for that purpose; - (c) bring any glass bottles into the beach area or boat ramp area of the Reserve: - (d) bring any domestic pet into the beach area of the reserve: - (e) drive, ride or operate any motorised vehicle on the bicycle track; or - (f) remove, alter, damage or shift any buoys, lake side markers, floats or lines secured to the lake. - (g) act in a manner contrary to any restriction or prohibition to any sign erected in/on Lake Hamilton Waterway and Reserve. - (3) Lake Hamilton Waterway usage is shared between non-powered and powered vessels as follows: - (a) non-powered vessels may use the restricted area of Lake Hamilton at any time; - (b) powered vessels may use lake on non powered times until such time as non-powered vessel enters water.(then must immediately exit the lake), fishing vessels traveling under 5 knots exempt providing staying out side main boating lanes;

-86. Taking Water from Council Operated Standpipes, Roadside Dams, Culverts and Lake Hamilton
+(c) all other usage times are set from time to time by council resolution. (see Schedule 1 attachment 2)

-- (1) A person must not, without a permit, take water from a Council operated standpipe, roadside dam, culvert or Lake Hamilton other than for the purposes of filling a Country Firefighting Authority, or other authorised, firefighting appliance. - (2) A person taking water from a Council operated standpipe must:
+91. Taking Water from Council Operated Standpipes, Roadside Dams, Culverts and Lake Hamilton

-- (a) provide a copy of a permit when requested to do so by an Authorised Officer; - (b) comply with the conditions on the permit including any conditions limiting the volume of water that can be taken, the period that water can be taken for and any regulations published by the relevant water authority; and - (c) each time that the standpipe is accessed, ensure that it is completely turned off, is securely locked and the key is returned to the standpipe operator.
+- (1) A person must not, without a permit, take water from a Council operated standpipe, roadside dam, culvert or Lake Hamilton other than for the purposes of filling a Country Firefighting Authority, or other authorised, firefighting appliance. - (2) A person taking water from a Council operated standpipe must: - (a) provide a copy of a permit when requested to do so by an Authorised Officer: - (b) comply with the conditions on the permit including any conditions limiting the volume of water that can be taken, the period that water can be taken for and any regulations published by the relevant water authority; and - (c) each time that the standpipe is accessed, ensure that it is completely turned off, is securely locked and the key is returned to the standpipe operator.

-87. Interference with Watercourse
+92. Interference with Watercourse